SMCFY/fiddl/README.md

 ### Installing

 The following instructions will guide you in setting up the development environment.
-It assumes that you are familiar with JUCE and know how to use the Projucer. you know how to use the JUCE Projuce
+It assumes that you are familiar with JUCE and know how to use the Projucer.
+If you are not familiar with JUCE, check out their [tutorials for getting started](https://juce.com/tutorials).

 #### Instructions